NVlabs/trajdata/README.md

 ```

 ## Adding New Datasets
-The code that interfaces raw datasets can be found in `src/avdata/dataset_specific`.
+The code that interfaces raw datasets can be found in `src/trajdata/dataset_specific`.

 To add a new dataset, ...

 ## Simulation Interface
-One additional feature of avdata is that it can be used to initialize simulations from real data and track resulting agent motion, metrics, etc.
+One additional feature of trajdata is that it can be used to initialize simulations from real data and track resulting agent motion, metrics, etc.

 At a minimum, a simulation can be initialized and stepped through as follows (also present in `examples/simple_sim_example.py`):
 ```py